 - To ensure that all teachers encompass the good special needs practice which is beneficial for all pupils.

-- To ensure awareness amongst staff that any student may encounter difficulties at some stage.
+- To ensure awareness amongst staff that any pupil may encounter difficulties at some stage.